zanton123/HaSAPPy/CreateHumanAnnotationRef.md

 /Users/User/HaSAPPy/docs
 ```

-## Generate the GeneReference.pkl file using the GeneReference_built.py module
+## Generate the GeneReference.pkl file using GeneReference_built.py
 Open the terminal and move to the HaSAPPy program folder

 ```